lewisnjue/nnetflow/README.md

 ```

-# ...
+# Documentation

+- See `docs/index.md` for a full guide and API overview.
+- See `CONTRIBUTING.md` for contribution guidelines.
-See the docs/ folder for more details.
+- See `CHANGELOG.md` for release notes.